r4yan2/peaks/README.md

 * serve - serve the pgp infrastructure through the web interface
 * recon - start reconing with other peers
 * unpack - divide and analyze the stored certificates in the actual key material
-* analyze - analyze the key material to find known vulnerabilities
+* analyze - analyze the key material to find known vulnerabilities (**WARNING**: this will increase your database size and you will have no benefits from using this command)

 passing the *-h* flag will give the list of accepted options